Future Students

 What is a Master of Engineering Degree?

-A Master of Engineering (MEng) degree is a professional course work-based degree offered at Western University to students who have a Bachelor's degree in Engineering or an equivalent degree from an accredited university.
-The MEng program offers a course-based degree that may be a combination of course work and a project, or course work only.
-Students in the MEng program do not require a supervisor; the Associate Chair of Graduate Professional Programs is assigned to oversee the MEng program and assist MEng students throughout their course of study.
+A Master of Engineering (MEng) degree is a professional graduate degree offered at Western University to students who meet the admission criteria.
+The MEng program is course-based and can be a combination of course work and a project, or course work only.

 • Learn practical engineering skills